HellfunDigital/MechaHearts/.github/README.md

 - "Minor Repair" (❤️ +1) - MHMU-59
 - "Targeting Sensor" (🍀 +1) - MHMU-60
 - "Energy Core" (⚔️ +1) - MHMU-61

-Pilot cards, Equipment, and Upgrade cards can only be used if there is a slot available on the mecha card.
-Each mecha card has a limited number of slots for Pilots, Equipment, and Upgrade.
-In this way, we can limit the number of powerful cards that a player can use in a game, making the game more balanced.

-## Card Packs

-The game also features a gatcha system, where players can use real money to purchase car packs.
-Each pack contains a random selection of cards from the available sets.
-This is an optional feature, and players can also earn cards through gameplay.

-## Battle System
-- Players start by selecting a team of 6 mech cards to use in battle.
-- Each card represents a different mech and has its own set of values for attack, defense, speed, luck, and hp.
-- Players can equip pilots, upgrades, and equipment to their mech cards before battle to increase their stats.
-- The number of slots available for equipping pilots, upgrades, and equipment will vary between cards.
-- Players take turns attacking each other, using their mech's attack value to deal damage to the opposing mech's hp.
-- The opposing mech can defend using its defense value to reduce the damage taken.
-- Speed and luck can also play a role in battle, with faster mechs having a higher chance to attack first, and luck determining the likelihood of critical hits or evading attacks.
-- Players can switch out their active mech for one of the other five in their team during their turn
-- The game ends when one player's team of mechs have all been defeated or when a set time limit is up.